PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

    </tbody>
 </table>

-## Automatically refunding BS PAYONE payments
+## Sending an automatic shipping confirmation to BS PAYONE

-Set up an event procedure to automatically refund a BS PAYONE payment.
+Set up an event procedure to send an automatic shipping confirmation to BS PAYONE as soon as you have shipped the order.

+**Note:** Sending up the following event procedure is mandatory if you have selected the option **Preauthorisation** as **Authorisation method** (see table 1).
+This event procedure is not necessary and cannot be used if you have selected the option **Authorisation**.

 ##### Setting up an event procedure: